Mindaugas1983/Biomapas/biomapas_repo/README.md

 Project Organization
 ------------
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for description of this project.
     ├── data
     │   ├── external       <- Data from user questions and answers session - separate user inputs in separate lines │   ├── processed      <- The final data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized FAQ prediction models │
     ├── notebooks          <- Jupyter notebooks.
+None of them are present currently

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`